BrianTib/cli-employees-manager/README.md

 ## Installation

-1. (optional) run `npm run seed` to seed the database and start with some fictional data
+1. Run `npm run seed` to seed the database and start with some fictional data
 4. Run `npm start` to launch the CLI

 ## Questions